capitalistspz/usefulcommands/README.md

 `/damage` and `/heal` (modify health, also works with players)

+`/data` has been modified to allow player NBT modification

 Q: Why even use this mod?
 What's the point of using datapacks if you're already using mods.